-Jaw-dropping facts about TMJ/TMD disorders
+Jaw-dropping facts about TMJ

+Millions of American adults suffer from chronic facial pain, such as jaw pain, headaches or earaches.
 The source of these aches and pains may be related to one or both of the temporomandibular (TM) joints.
 Located on each side of the head, these joints work together, with a complex system of muscles, ligaments, discs and bones, to make different movements for chewing and speaking.

-What is TMD?
+What is TMJ?

-- pain in or around the ear
+- Pain in or around the ear

-- headaches and neck aches
+- Headaches and neck aches

-- tenderness of the jaw or jaw muscles
+- Tenderness of the jaw or jaw muscles

-- jaw pain or soreness that is more prevalent in the morning or late afternoon
+- Jaw pain or soreness that is more prevalent in the morning or late afternoon

-- jaw pain when chewing, biting or yawning
+- Jaw pain when chewing, biting or yawning

-- difficulty opening and closing the mouth
+- Difficulty opening and closing the mouth

-- clicking or popping noises when opening the mouth
+- Clicking or popping noises when opening the mouth

-- sensitive teeth when no other dental problems can be found
+- Sensitive teeth when no other dental problems can be found

-TMD affects more than twice as many women (particularly those of childbearing age) as men and is the most common non-dental related chronic facial pain.
+TMJ affects more than twice as many women (particularly those of childbearing age) as men and is the most common non-dental related chronic facial pain.

-What causes TMD?
+What causes TMJ?

-- Improper bite (how teeth fit together)
+- Misaligned bite (problem with the way teeth fit together)

 - Jaw dislocation or injury

-Stress and TMD
+Stress and TMJ

 Other dental conditions, such as a toothache or sinus problems, can cause similar symptoms.
 Scientists are also exploring how behavioral, psychological and physical factors may combine to cause TMD.

-Your dentist may also take x-rays and make a cast of your teeth to see how your bite fits together, or may request specialized x-rays for the TM joints.
+Your dentist may also take x-rays and make a cast of your teeth to see how your bite fits together, or request specialized x-rays for the TM joints.
 Your complete medical history may be reviewed, so it is important to keep your dental office record up-to-date.

-If you think you have TMD
+If you think you have TMJ

 Pain clinics in hospitals and universities are also a good source of advice and second opinions for these disorders.